 2. Usage: Assembly exists to assist You in extending, analysing and aggregating Your data for the purposes of school improvement.
 You agree to use Our services for this purpose only.

-3. Data Ownership: When You decide to use Our Platform, You as the school will remain the Data Controller.
+3. Data Ownership: When You decide to use Our Platform You as the school will remain the Data Controller.
 We process the data on Your behalf, in the manner You have requested.
-You remain responsible for your data, including any inaccuracies or changes that need to be made.
+You remain responsible for your data, including any inaccuracies or changes that need to be made, and You are responsible for the processing being lawful at all times .
 Your responsibility as Data Controller covers all of Your school’s data on the platform.
-This includes both data extracted from the MIS, and new data created by using the Assembly platform and the Third Party Applications it connects to.

 4. Account Security: If You decide to use the Assembly platform then You are responsible for maintaining the security of Your account and are fully responsible for all of the actions in relation to it.
 The platform is for the sole use of those who have the necessary permission to access this data, and it is Your responsibility to ensure that Your account is secure and that access is restricted solely to those with the required permission.
 You must immediately notify Us in the event of unauthorised access to Your account or any other breaches of security.

-5. Ownership of IP: Unless We specifically designate an aspect of the Platform as open source, the Assembly platform and all associated Intellectual Property remain the property of Assembly, a subsidiary of Ark UK Programmes.
+5. Ownership of IP: Unless We specifically designate an aspect of the Platform as open source, the Assembly platform and all associated Intellectual Property remain the property of Assembly, a divison of GroupCall Limited.

 7. Payment: Assembly offers a combination of free and paid‐for services.
 Unless otherwise agreed in writing, paid‐for services are non‐refundable.